JasperMunene/weather/README.md

 ## Environment Variables

-The following environment variables need to be set in your `.env.local` file:
+The following environment variable needs to be set in your `.env.local` file:

 - `NEXT_PUBLIC_OPENWEATHERMAP_API`: Your OpenWeatherMap API key